contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 #### CoreOS CNI - Container Network Interface (CNI)
 CNI (Container Network Interface) CoreOS's network model for containers
-- Allows specifying container id (uuid) for which network interface is being created
+- Allows container id (uuid) specification for the network interface you create
-- Provide Container Create/Delete events
+- Provides Container Create/Delete events
 - Provides access to network namespace to the driver to plumb networking
 - No separate IPAM Driver: Container Create returns the IAPM information along with other data
-- Used by Kubernetes and thus supported by various kubernet network plugins, including Contiv
+- Used by Kubernetes and thus supported by various Kubernetes network plugins, including Contiv

 Using Contiv with CNI/Kubernetes can be found [here](https://github.com/contiv/netplugin/tree/master/mgmtfn/k8splugin).
 The rest of the tutorial walks through the docker examples, which implements CNM APIs